rvthai/scrappy-cookbook/README.md

 Got half an onion just stiting in the fridge?
 Is that block of cheese about to go bad?
 Maybe you have some extra chicken leftover from last night's potluck.

 Whatever the case, **Scrappy Cookbook** offers over 1.7 million different recipes for you to explore.
-Find that perfect recipe and clean out the scraps from your fridge.
+Find that perfect recipe and clean out those scraps from your fridge while you're at it!

 ## Project Details